aldensiol/Gobbler/README.md

 Anastasia Goh, Alden Sio, Dylan Lo, Li Shuyao, Xu Ziqi, Zhu Yi Cheng

+# Introduction to Noah
+Noah is an AI-powered call-operator assistant designed to monitor and analyze conversations between call operators and callers.
+It specializes in extracting crucial accident information such as location, casualties, and accident details from these calls.
+Noah organizes this information into a structured format for call operators, highlighting any missing details and prompting relevant questions.

+Additionally, Noah utilizes natural language processing (NLP) and machine learning to assess accident severity and provide recommendations for incident response, facilitating quicker and more informed emergency responses.
+Furthermore, Noah can extract location data from calls to provide information about the nearest hospitals and police stations, including estimated travel times, enabling swift and appropriate action during emergencies.

+## How to Use Noah?
+Simply click on this link to download Noah from HuggingFace!
+Here are the steps to use Noah after you have successfully installed it:

+1.

 ## How to Use the Model as an External User

 As an external user, leveraging the fine-tuned model for your applications is straightforward.
 Follow the steps below to integrate and utilize the model effectively: